Ph.D. Wildlife Science

 Wilkinson, B.P.*, Y.G.
 Satgé^, J.S.
 Lamb, P.G.R.
 Jodice.
 2019.
 Tropical cyclones alter short-term activity patterns of a coastal seabird.
 Movement Ecology 7:30. https://doi.org/10.1186/s40462-019-0178-0

 Jodice, P.G.R., E.M.
 Adams, J.S.
-Lamb, Y. Satgé^.
+Lamb, Y. Satgé^, J.S.
+Gleason.
 2019.
-Strategic Avian Monitoring Plan for the Gulf of Mexico: Seabirds.
-In Woodrey et al. (eds.).
-Gulf of Mexico Avian Monitoring Network Strategic Monitoring Plans.
+Strategic Bird Monitoring Guidelines for the Northern Gulf of Mexico: Seabirds.
+Pages 133 – 172.
+In Wilson et al. (eds.).
+Strategic Bird Monitoring Guidelines for the Northern Gulf of Mexico, Mississippi Agricultural and Forestry Extension Research Bulletin 1228, Mississippi State University.

 Ottinger, M.A., T. Maness, J.K.
 Grace, R. Wilson, P.G.R.
 Jodice.
 2019.
 Strategic Avian Monitoring Plan for the Gulf of Mexico: Avian Health Assessments.
-In Woodrey et al. (eds.).
-Gulf of Mexico Avian Monitoring Network Strategic Monitoring Plans.
+In Wilson et al. (eds.).
+Strategic Bird Monitoring Guidelines for the Northern Gulf of Mexico, Mississippi Agricultural and Forestry Extension Research Bulletin 1228, Mississippi State University.

 Ferguson, L.M., Satgé^, J. Tavano^, and P.G.R.
 Jodice.
 2018.
 Seabird colony registry and atlas for the Southeastern U.S. Final Report for U.S. Fish and Wildlife Service.
 South Carolina Cooperative Fish and Wildlife Research Unit, Clemson, SC.